keiserlab/consensus-learning-paper/README.md

 scikit-image 0.15.0<br />
 scipy 1.3.0<br />
 <br />
 It is important to note that for preprocessing the WSIs, PyVips, libgsf-dev, and libvips must be the exactly the versions as specified, else results will differ slightly.
 For a detailed README on these packages and installing, please see pyvips_install_readme.
+Total installation time should take no more than a few minutes.

 ## Hardware Requirements:
 All deep learning models were trained using Nvidia Geforce GTX 1080 GPUs